 - Raditskii marsh and many other brilliant performances were played around the world.

-The Ensemble regularly performed across Mongolia and toured in many other countries and region such as Japan, Korea, China, Macao, Turkey, the United States of America, Canada, Italy, the United Kingdom and Austria.
+The Ensemble regularly performed across Mongolia and toured in many other countries and regions such as Japan, Korea, China, Macao, Turkey, the United States of America, Canada, Italy, the United Kingdom, and Austria.

-In 2003, Horse-Head Fiddle was recognized by Mongolian President as a state music, thus Mongolian people should have a Horsehead fiddle in their home and should always try to advertise it.
+In 2003, Horse-Head Fiddle was recognized by the Mongolian President as state music, thus Mongolian people should have a Horsehead fiddle in their home and should always try to advertise it.

 Morin khuur was inscribed as the best musical instrument onto the United Nations Educational, Scientific and Cultural Organisation (UNESCO) in 2003.